gre/react-native-view-shot/README.md

     - `"base64"`: encode as base64 and returns the raw string.
 Use only with small images as this may result of lags (the string is sent over the bridge). *N.B.
 This is not a data uri, use `data-uri` instead*.
     - `"data-uri"`: same as `base64` but also includes the [Data URI scheme](https://en.wikipedia.org/wiki/Data_URI_scheme) header.

+## Notes

+Snapshots are not guaranteed to be pixel perfect.
+It also depends on the platform.
+Here is some difference we have noticed and how to workaround.

+- Support of special components like Video / GL views remains untested.
+- It's preferable to **use a background color on the view you rasterize** to avoid transparent pixels and potential weirdness that some border appear around texts.
+- on Android, you need to make sure `collapsable` is set to `false` if you want to snapshot a **View**.
+Otherwise that view won't reflect any UI View. ([found by @gaguirre](https://github.com/gre/react-native-view-shot/issues/7#issuecomment-245302844))

 ## Getting started

 ```